 4.7.
 Invert the IV infusion medication bag with your non-dominant hand and hold it near eye-level.
 Hold the drip chamber and the tubing with your dominant hand.
 Gently squeeze the drip chamber with your dominant thumb and index finger until it is filled 1/3 to 1/2 full with IV infusion medication fluid.

 4.8.
-Open the tubing by gently rolling the roller clamp toward the larger end of the clamp with until the fluid just starts to flow.
+Open the tubing by gently rolling the roller clamp toward the larger end of the clamp until the fluid just starts to flow.
 This will allow fluid to flow into the tubing and air to be pushed out of the tubing without any loss of medication.

 4.9.
 When the fluid has reached the end of the tubing, stop the flow by moving the roller clamp toward the narrow end of the clamp.

 5.0.
-In the medication preparation area complete the second safety check using the 5 rights of medication administration.
+In the medication preparation area complete the second safety check adhering to the 5 rights of medication administration.
 (Refer to the video Safety Checks and Five Rights of Medication Administration for Acquiring Medications from a Medication Dispensing Device).

 6.0.
 Acquire the appropriate equipment and supplies, including infusion pump channel, a 10mL normal saline flush and alcohol wipes.
 Dispose of waste in the proper waste disposal receptacle.